rebeccaskinner/The-Mixologist/Readme.txt

 (1) A library portion, which contains all of the actual networking and do-stuff code (2) A GUI portion, which handles the user interface.

-Both portions are written in C++, and utilize the QT framework.
+Both portions are written in C++, and utilize the Qt framework.

 The Mixologist also has external dependencies, and has been configured to look for them in the directory titled ThirdParty.
 Under ThirdParty there are two directories, src and lib.